-(c) Secondary containment for tanks used to store leachate and liquid digestate; and
+(c) Secondary containment for tanks used to store leachate and liquid digestate;

-(d) Underground tanks must have a monitoring system to identify releases.

-(e) If part of the site design, dikes or slopes designed to maintain their structural integrity under conditions of a leaking liner and capable of withstanding erosion from wave action, overfilling or precipitation.
+(d) A monitoring system to identify releases for nderground tanks; and (e) If part of the site design, dikes or slopes designed to maintain their structural integrity under conditions of a leaking liner and capable of withstanding erosion from wave action, overfilling or precipitation.

 (10) Any leachate or liquid digestate collection system subject to this rule must describe the methods the facility will use to beneficially reuse or properly dispose of all collected leachateliquids.